 - Let a friend or someone you trust read your resumé.

 Finally, remember to include your cover letter with your resumé.
-To see examples and tips for writing cover letters, read Cover Letter Outline.
+Here's a Cover Letter Outline with examples and writing tips.